 - Microwave popcorn

 As you dig deeper into the effects that trans fats have on your body, you will begin to learn more about the molecular structure of things such as triglyceride and unsaturated fats.
-Add to that what you will learn about how the body produces and uses insulin naturally, and your ‘what are Hydrogenated Oils?’ question becomes more important than you may have first thought.
+Add to that what you will learn about how the body produces and uses insulin naturally.
+Understanding more about what are Hydrogenated Oils and what they do to our bodies becomes more important than you may have first thought.